karan06126/karan06126/README.md

         misc: ["Firebase", "Socket.IO", "selenium", "open-cv", "php", "SuiteApp"] },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
-    currentProject: "I am developing android app for connecting your phone with IOT devices",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```